Ianneee/Cuda_C-Cpp_into_Colab/README.md

 directly within Colab and execute the required code to try it out immediately.

 ### TL;DR
-Add and run the following cells into a notebook:
+Select `Runtime > Change runtime type > T4 GPU` into the notebook and use the following cells:

 ```
 # Upload file